Logic-based switching finite-time stabilization with applications in mechanical systems: Abstract

 \section{Abstract}

 This paper investigates the finite time stabilization problem for a class of nonlinear systems with unknown control directions and unstructured uncertainties.
 The unstructured uncertainties indicate that not only the parameters but also the structure of the system nonlinearities are uncertain.
-The contributions are mainly in the following two aspects: First, a new adaptive control method is proposed for the considered system.
+A new adaptive control method is proposed for the considered system.
 Logic-based switching rule is utilized to tune the controller parameters online to stabilize the system in finite time.
 Different from the existing adaptive controllers for structured/parametric uncertainties, a new switching barrier Lyapunov method and supervisory functions are introduced to overcome the obstacles caused by unstructured uncertainties and unknown control directions.
-Second, based on a time-varying backstepping scheme, an extension is made to the proposed method such that all the system states can be regulated to zero in prescribed finite time. {Moreover, a new analysis tool is presented to show the boundedness of the control signals. }Simulations are conducted to verify the effectiveness of the proposed methods.
+Both simulations and experiments are conducted on mechatronic systems to verify the effectiveness of the proposed methods.